jtanderson/BIOME-z-Project/GUI/Readme.md

 - Two check-box buttons for searching in "Titles" or "Abstracts" or both.
 - Corresponding table to display search results.
 - A button to paste a selected row from the table to the article testing area.
+- Predictions can now be made; it will show the label and confidence interval.
 ##### Building Tab
 - Build Neural Network and Re-run buttons placed.
 - Edit labels button with complete interaction (add/remove) options.
+- Select Model button added, so the user can select a pre-existing model for re-running/testing.
+- Six parameters (ngrams, gamma, batch size, initial learning rate, embedding dimension, and epochs) and their respective slider components are added for building/rerunning purposes.
+- Set default parameters button allows the user to set the gui's loaded default parameters.
+- The build neural network buttons can now build the neural network using the set parameters.
+- A progress bar for showing building progress added.
 ##### Statistics Tab
 - Nothing
 ##### Manual Tab